0Hughman0/bonfig/README.md

              ('Basic', OrderedDict([('a', 'loopy')]))])

-If you don't want to use a config parser to store your data, the `Donfig` class just uses a plain ol' dictionary, which makes more hierarchical structures possible.
-(The 'Py' prefix has been used to indicate using `configparser` internally, and as such is a specialisation of the `Donfig` class)
+If you don't want to use a config parser to store your data, the `Bonfig` class just uses a plain ol' dictionary, which makes more hierarchical structures possible.
+(The 'Py' prefix has been used to indicate using `configparser` internally, and as such is a specialisation of the `Bonfig` class)

 Check out the docstrings and examples folder for more info.